* Easily reachable in few hours from major U.S. airports *

 How much money do I need to bring?

 Depending on what you want to do.
 As a minimum you just need to bring money for breakfast and lunch.
-Apart from that, there’s not really much to spend money on, unless you want to go diving or something.
+Apart from that, there’s not really much you have to spend money on, unless you want to go diving or something.

 What about breakfast and lunch?

-Breakfast and lunch is not included in the camp price.
+We will bring bread for breakfast every morning from a local bakery.
+If you want something to eat with it, you can get that in the supermarket.
+You’re also on your own for lunch, as it is not included in the camp price.
 We usually buy something together in the nearby supermarket and cook in our kitchen, so it ends up being pretty inexpensive.

 How many gis should I bring?